MABeeskow/PySILLS/documentation/getting_started/whatiswhat/index.rst

-.. _examples_ref:
+.. _whatiswhat_ref:

-Example Models
+LA-ICP-MS in a nutshell
 ===========================================================

-There is a series of examples available for PySILLS.
+This sections gives a short overview about the wide field of LA-ICP-MS experiments with a focus on geosciences.

 .. toctree::
     :maxdepth: 1